 The additional compensation or the pay for a replacement holiday is calculated using the compensation rules explained in the section above.

 If you are given a paid replacement holiday, you must take it during the three weeks before or after the public holiday.

 To be entitled to the additional compensation or paid time off, you must have worked on your usual work day before or after the public holiday, unless you had your employer’s permission or a valid reason to be absent (see example above).

 If you work part-time, the rules are the same!

 What if you are on vacation or not scheduled to work on the public holiday?

 The rules are the same if a public holiday falls on a day that is not part of your usual work schedule.
 For example, if you work from Tuesday to Friday, you are still entitled to a paid replacement holiday or compensation for Labour Day, which is a Monday.

 But to be entitled to the compensation, you must have worked on your usual work day before or after the public holiday, unless you had your employer’s permission or a valid reason to be absent (see example above).

 Special Rules for the June 24 Holiday

-The rules for the national holiday apply to almost all workers even if they are not covered by the Act respecting labour standards.
+The rules for this holiday apply to almost all workers even if they are not covered by the Act respecting labour standards.

 If June 24 is a Sunday, the holiday is pushed to June 25 (except for workers who usually work on Sunday).